googleapis/google-cloud-go/CONTRIBUTING.md

 - **GCLOUD_TESTS_GOLANG_PROJECT_ID**: Developers Console project's ID (e.g. bamboo-shift-455)
 - **GCLOUD_TESTS_GOLANG_KEY**: The path to the JSON key file.

-Create a storage bucket with the same name as the project ID set in **GCLOUD_TESTS_GOLANG_PROJECT_ID**.
-The storage integration test will create and delete some objects in this bucket.

 Install the [gcloud command-line tool][gcloudcli] to your machine and use it to create the indexes used in the datastore integration tests with indexes found in `datastore/testdata/index.yaml`: